-Escondido Falls trail is a moderate hike with trees, a creek, and a nice reward at the end.
-When the falls are flowing, they are beautiful.
+Escondido Falls trail is a moderately challenging hike, adorned with trees, a meandering creek, and a rewarding view at the end.
+The falls, when flowing, present a breathtaking spectacle.

 The Waterfall: The lower tier of the waterfall is easily accessible and stands at 50 feet.
 For those seeking a bit more adventure, the upper tier, at a majestic 150 feet, offers stunning views but is more challenging to reach.

 Hike Details: Prepare for a 3.8-mile hike to the base of the falls, which includes an elevation gain of about 400 feet.
 The trail is predominantly shaded and follows a creek, requiring multiple creek crossings.
 Some of these crossings can be tricky, adding a bit of excitement to the journey.

 Trailhead and Parking: The trailhead is located at the intersection of Pacific Coast Highway (PCH) and Winding Way.
 Parking is available in a small lot.
 As of 2022, the parking fee is $12, payable via cash or credit at a new pay station.
 If the machine is out of order, use the iron post nearby to pay with checks or cash in an envelope, and display the receipt on your dashboard.
 Be mindful of parking regulations; rangers actively ticket violators.

 Starting the Hike: From the parking area, the initial stretch is a .75-mile walk on a paved road, passing impressive Malibu homes.
 This takes about 15 minutes.

 Entering the Trail: The actual hiking trail begins beside a sign marked “Edward Albert Escondido Canyon Trail and Waterfall.”
 The path descends through a field of fennel and mustard, leading to a creek.
 After crossing the creek, turn left to head upstream into Escondido Canyon.
 Remember this intersection for your return journey.